10 Best Gin Cocktails: Classic Recipes for 2025

 - Serve in: Rocks glass with a large ice cube

-- Occasion: Pre-dinner or deep convos
+- Occasion: Pre-dinner drinks or deep conversations

 4. French 75 – Celebratory Elegance